matthiasgreen/ocaml-maxflow-project/README.md

 # Mateo -> Java
 ```

-Each student gets their top pick, and the remaining spot in the security course is assigned to Matthias, who ranked it higher than Matheo.
+Each student gets their top pick, and the remaining spot in the security course is assigned to Matthias, who ranked it higher than mateo.

 ## Explanation